polyfy/polylith/readme.md

 git diff c91fdad4a34927d9aacfe4b04ea2f304f3303282 --name-only
 ```

-Which is also what the `diff` command does for us:
+We can also run the `diff` command, which will execute the same git statement internally:
 ```clojure
 poly diff
 ```